 AMBICO’s Completed Projects

-While we may be known for our engineered products, our decorative products have been used around the world on historic buildings and restorations.
-Our brass and bronze assemblies are visually stunning with enduring performance, our stainless-steel assemblies combine corrosion protection with outstanding design and beauty, and our recessed panel steel doors offer an old-world aesthetic with modern materials.
+Although our reputation may be tied to our engineered products, it is important to note that our decorative products have also gained global recognition for their use in historical buildings and restorations.
+In addition to offering enduring performance, our brass and bronze assemblies offer outstanding corrosion protection combined with exceptional design and beauty.
+In addition, we offer recessed panel steel doors that offer an old-world aesthetic with modern materials.

 In 2017, AMBICO Limited was approached to lend its expertise to an ambitious plan to replace the original solid bronze doors at The Cadillac Place, in central Detroit.
-The place was worn and failing after close to a century of use.
-Today’s modern door and frame assemblies would meet the stringent building codes while still respecting the aesthetics of the venerable building.
+After close to a century of use, the doors had become worn and needed replacement.
+The goal was to install modern door and frame assemblies that met building codes while still honoring the building’s aesthetic heritage.

 Learn more about our projects on brass and bronze clad doors and assemblies at: